 Both ships are fitted to carry forty aircraft, though they can hold up to fifty at full capacity, and cost a combined total of £6.2 billion to create.
 These will be the largest ships ever made for the British Royal Navy, exceeding the Invincible class that preceded by 234 ft.

 Before it went out of commission in 2017, this ship was the greatest vessel on the seas.
 Launched in 1960, this 1,123 ft long ship saw a full fifty years of active service in the American navy.
 The Enterprise is full of interesting quirks that make it an object of interest outside of its tremendous size.

 The Enterprise is the only aircraft carrier to house eight nuclear reactors.
 All other aircraft carriers are limited to two reactors for contrast.
 It was experiments like these that paved the way for improved technology to be used in ships created after the Enterprise.

 Like the Charles de Gaulle, the Enterprise experienced its fair share of issues.
 The vacuum tube technology used to make the repairs constantly required repairs, and the radars also drained far too much of the ship’s electricity.

-From the world’s greatest destroyer to the USS Enterprise, we have a range of marine supplies that can be used on ships big and small.
-Whether you own a personal yacht, are in charge of fleet management or both, we have the products you need to keep your fleet ship-shape.
+From the world’s greatest destroyer to the USS Enterprise, we have a range of marine chandlery online that can be used on ships big and small.
+Whether you own a personal yacht, are in charge of fleet management or both, as a ship chandler we have the products you need to keep your fleet ship-shape.